 Niagara-on-the-lake was the first capital of Upper Canada.
 Entering the town feels like you’ve travelled back in time to a Victorian era.
 This old town has many ghost stories to tell.

 Prince of Wales Hotel

-This elegant Victorian-era hotel was built in 1864 with 110 rooms to stay in.
-The Prince of Wales Hotel received its name after the Duke and Duchess of York stayed there.
+The Prince of Wales Hotel was named after the Duke, and the Duchess of York stayed there.
+This elegant Victorian-era hotel was built in 1864 with 110 rooms.
 One room experiences some rather odd activity.
 Room 207 has a permanent guest who stays there.